-Autonomous vehicle shuttles do not have a separate lane but drive in traffic.
-Most of the pilot route the traffic is up to 30 km/h, one stretch of 500 m from the shopping mall to the airport is up to 50 km/h.
-The route includes both right and left turns.
+Autonomous vehicle shuttles did not have a separate lane but drove in traffic.
+Most of the pilot route the traffic was up to 30 km/h, one stretch of 500 m from the shopping mall to the airport was up to 50 km/h.
+The route included both right and left turns.
 The Ülemiste City quarter has mixed traffic including pedestrians and cyclists at low speed.
-The shuttle operates in self-driving mode in the vast majority of situations while the option to manually override remains to assist in difficult or preferable circumstances.
-The shuttles are monitored by human operators remotely by using novel 5G technology.
+The shuttle operated in self-driving mode in the vast majority of situations while the option to manually override remained to assist in difficult or preferable circumstances.
+The shuttles were monitored by human operators remotely by using novel 5G technology.

 The image below shows the 2.4 kilometre long route and its stops.
-The planned start date of the deployment is 18 June 2020 and the three shuttle buses will be operational for at least 50 days.
+The pilot was launched on 18 June 2020 and the three shuttle buses were operational for 50 days until September 2020.

 ISEAUTO with 8 seats to be tested

 The vehicle is a prototype of ISEAUTO which is an autonomous SAE level 4 electric shuttle developed by Tallinn University of Technology (TalTech) and Auve Tech.
 ISEAUTO is designed to serve clients in need of transportation in educational and business campuses, healthcare facilities, airports, entertainment districts, and other venues.
 It can also be used to deliver cargo.
 The technical specifications are as follows: